Tippecanoe Lake, Indiana, USA

 - Statistics / Weather / Helpful Links

 Looking for Tippecanoe Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Located in northern Indiana, Tippecanoe Lake is the deepest lake in the state.
 It is part of the Barbee Lakes chain which is made up of seven interconnected natural lakes that were created by glaciers.
 Tippecanoe Lake, known locally as “Lake Tippy”, provides all kinds of recreational options for visitors including fishing, swimming, kayaking, sailing, jet skiing, water skiing, and, yes, canoeing.
 The name Tippecanoe doesn’t have anything to do with canoes or canoeing, however.
 Instead, it is a Native American word with a long history of variations from French speakers and Europeans who referred to it on their early maps and documents.
 The origin comes from the Miami Indian word for what we now call carp, which they called “buffalo fish”.
 It would appear that “kiteepihkwanwa” (many variations exist) morphed into “quitepicannae” by a French-speaking U.S. emissary and then “Lac Tipicaneau”.
 That is the short version, but it eventually ended up on maps as either Tippecanoe Lake or Lake Tippecanoe.
 Whatever its origins, the residents of the area take great pride in their lake and in its conservation.